squid-cache/squid-cache.github.io/Features/NegotiateAuthentication.rst

 Just like any other security protocol, support for Negotiate in Squid is made up by two parts: code within Squid to talk to the client and one or more authentication helpers which perform the grunt work.
 Of course the protocol needs to be enabled in the configuration file for everything to work.

-The production-level helper will be Samba4's ntlm_auth on Unix-like systems, and win32_negotiate_auth.exe on windows.
-Unfortunately Samba 4 is not quite there yet.
+The production-level helper on Unix-like systems will be Samba4's ntlm_auth or squid_kerb_auth by Markus Moeller, and win32_negotiate_auth.exe on windows.
+Unfortunately Samba 4 is not quite there yet (Note: statment made in 2005, is it still relevant?).

 If you want to test the UNIX side of things out, there actually is a way to access the win32 helper from a Unix box, and that is by performing an "authorized man-in-the-middle attack", as follows: